H3licopter/beanstalk/README.md

   *The only BS in programming should be in the filename*

-  ⚠️  <sub>This is currently a work in progress compiler.
-It's not reccomended you try and actually use it yet!</sub>  ⚠️
+  ⚠️  <p>This is currently a work in progress compiler.
+It's not reccomended you try and actually use it yet!</p>  ⚠️ ⚠️  <p>Core parts of the design are still subject to large changes and iteration as the compiler is developed</p>  ⚠️ ⚠️  <p>The CLI interface is not yet user friendly or designed for use outside of developing the compiler (yet)</p>  ⚠️

 </div>